msiladi/pfsrsdk/README.md

 ### Testing the Package

-TODO: Testing process description
+#### Test Configuration

+The `pfsrsdk` package tests are written to use a configurable set of values for evaluating the SDK calls against a user's development or automated test environment.
+This configuration is made in `tests/testthat/test_environment`, on a corresponding set of `Auth-X.Y.Z.json` and `Data-X.Y.Z.json` files.
+Setting values in the `Data-X.Y.Z.json` files that match data present in a user's development or test environment enable the tests to execute successfully, regardless of environment or available data.

 #### Running Individual Tests

-As the testing suite uses `setup.R` and `teardown.R` for pre- and post-test actions, invoking such helpers is only available from the `testthat::test_dir()` or `testthat::test_package()` functions.
+The testing suite uses `setup.R` and `teardown.R` for pre- and post-test actions, so invoking such helpers is only available from the `testthat::test_dir()` or `testthat::test_package()` functions.
 To test an individual file, execute using a filter for that test file name:
 ```r
 testthat::test_dir("tests/testthat", filter = "updateEntityLocation")
 ```